-Women as a whole lead differently than do men, and this is good news for the future of business.
-Business cultures since the start of capitalism has been designed according to male norms – understandably, because until the 1960’s, women were not seen in positions other than secretary, teacher and nurse.
+As a whole, women lead differently than men do, and this is good news for the future of business.
+Since the start of capitalism, business cultures have been designed according to male norms – understandably, because, until the 1960s, women were not seen in positions other than the secretary, teacher, and nurse.
 Since then, several modern phenomena have converged to open the door to the possibility of women’s equal participation in business and all other professions.
-It is imperative for women in leadership to understand different types of leadership styles, which ones come more naturally to women, and to choose the right style for the situation.
-In this way, we will influence the organizations we run to be more humane, more effective and produce better results.
+It is imperative for women in leadership to understand different leadership styles, which ones come more naturally to women, and choose the right style for the situation.
+In this way, we will influence the organizations we run to be more humane, more effective, and produce better results.

-Different types of leadership styles create the culture, or personality, of the organization, which in turn, affects the profitability and effectiveness of the company.
-A high performance culture that is caring of and empowering to employees has been shown to produce better financial results.
+Different types of leadership styles create the culture or personality of the organization, which in turn affects the profitability and effectiveness of the company.
+A high-performance culture that is both caring of and empowering to employees has been shown to produce better financial results.
 The tenets of Conscious Capitalism acknowledge that “Conscious Leadership” is one of four building blocks of a conscious organization.
-The other three tenets are a higher purpose, stakeholder integration and conscious culture.
+The other three tenets are a higher purpose, stakeholder integration, and conscious culture.
 Furthermore, McKinsey’s Women Matter report, produced annually by the global management consultancy, identifies nine leadership behaviors that contribute to an organization’s success and financial results.
 Of the nine, five are utilized more often by female leaders.
 Leadership behavior affects both culture and the effectiveness of the company.

 Do you want to want to build the culture and financial success of your company?
 Read on to learn about the nine leadership behaviors that will help you do that.

 The following are the nine McKinsey leadership behaviors that improve organizational performance, listed in order of frequency used.
 Read through the list and rate the frequency with which you use each behavior.